mushir-akhtar/mushir-akhtar.github.io/_pages/research.md

 - calibrated predictive uncertainty
 - interpretable density-level decision mechanisms

 Through this direction, I aim to unify **robust learning theory, probabilistic modeling, and neural architectures** within a single coherent framework.
-The long-term objective is to establish robust probabilistic neural learning systems that retain the transparency and uncertainty-awareness of classical statistical models while achieving the predictive power of modern machine learning—thereby enabling trustworthy deployment in biomedical and scientific applications.
+The long-term objective is to establish robust probabilistic neural learning systems that retain the transparency and uncertainty-awareness of classical statistical models while achieving the predictive power of modern machine learning, thereby enabling trustworthy deployment in biomedical and scientific applications.

 ---